-I hope everyone had a safe New Years and is setting goals to make 2016 his best year yet!
+I hope everyone had a safe New Year and is setting goals to make 2016 his best year yet!
 I’m getting back on track with healthy dinners while cutting back on alcohol.
-I’m 4 weeks into my Paris Marathon training and was starting to get some minimal left knee discomfort with my long runs so I got myself, well Julien got me, a foam roll and I’ve incorporated a strengthining component to my program with a hybrid mix of The Master’s Hammer and Chisel from Beachbody.
+I’m 4 weeks into my Paris Marathon training and was starting to get some minimal left knee discomfort with my long runs so I got myself a foam roll and I’ve incorporated a strengthening component to my program with a hybrid mix of The Master’s Hammer and Chisel from Beachbody.
 But I’m more concerned about my aerobic condition and endurance for my snowboarding trip to Ellmau (pronounced Elmo), Austria next week.
-Insert happy dance because skiing the Alps is like nothing else, really!
-Plus, I just got all new attire (because I either sold or gave away all of mine before my move).
+Insert happy dance because skiing the Alps is like nothing else!
+Plus, I just got all new attire and gear because I either sold or gave away all of mine before my move abroad.
 So I’m completely giddy!

 For mountain enthusiasts, your body is either attached to one or two apparatuses on a slippery surface.
-If you’re core and legs are under conditioned, with a higher center of gravity and aging joints, you can bet on an injury either from repetitive overuse or a fall.
+If your core and legs are under-conditioned, with a higher center of gravity and aging joints, you can bet on an injury either from repetitive overuse or a fall.
 But I’ve got some tricks up my sleeve for you to try over the next month to make your February and beyond your best peak performance yet.

-While it takes muscles 4-6 weeks to develop and adjust to new workout regimes, I luckily have a good base.
+It takes muscles 4-6 weeks to develop and adjust to new workout regimes.
 For those new to these types of exercises, keep your weights low or even just start with your own body weight.
-Modify when needed, listening to your body and don’t push through joint pain (guess what, your muscles should burn though – good pain).
-This routine is a circuit of supersets (2 exercises performed one after the other, first with high load and second with low load or body weight) to improve strength and cardiovascular conditioning.
+Modify when needed, listening to your body, and don’t push through joint pain (guess what, your muscles should burn though – that’s the “good” pain).
+This routine is a circuit of supersets (2 exercises performed one after the other, first with high-load and second with low-load or bodyweight) to improve strength and cardiovascular conditioning.
 For each set (1A and 1B, 2A and 2B, etc), perform 2×15 reps of each exercise on each side.
 Try this routine 1-2x per week.

 1A: Weighted Squat

-Stand with feet hip width apart, weight pressed into heels.
+Stand with feet hip-width apart, weight pressed into heels.
 Hold a weight at chest height.
-Maintaining straight back, drop buttocks into seated position by bending knees until thighs are parallel with floor or without pain.
+Maintaining straight back, drop buttocks into a seated position by bending knees until thighs are parallel with the floor or without pain.
 Stand back up squeezing glutes.

 1B: Side plank with Hip Abduction